CyberView X5 - Scanner BRAUN - Free user manual and instructions

 "Auto Exposure" - Attempts to find the correct exposure to get the widest range of whites and blacks while putting the middle grays at around the middle of the data range.

 "Auto Balance" - Using the image histogram to balance RGB channels.
-It estimates images' color cast and adjust the images accordingly
+It estimates the image's color cast and adjusts the images accordingly.

-"Auto Contrast" - The scanner software analyzes the data and automatically adjusts the Setting for the White and Black Points.
+"Auto Contrast" - The scanner software analyzes the data and automatically adjusts the settings for the White and Black Points.

-"Digital Noise Reduction" - Applies a fi Iter, Reducing the fi Im grain.
+"Digital Noise Reduction" - Applies a filter, reducing the film grain.

 Default Scanning Area

-Adjust the scanning size as well as adjust the "Scan Off set" setting to move the image position of slide.
+Adjust the scanning size as well as adjust the "Scan Offset" setting to move the image position of the slide.

 BRAUN CyberView X5 - Default Scanning Area - 1